+The EEPROM Interrupt is contained within the Multi-function Interrupt.
 An EEPROM Interrupt request will take place when the EEPROM Interrupt request flag, DEF, is set, which occurs when an EEPROM Write cycle ends.
 To allow the program to branch to its respective interrupt vector address, the global interrupt enable bit, EMI, and EEPROM Interrupt enable bit, DEE, must first be set.
 When the interrupt is enabled, the stack is not full and an EEPROM Write cycle ends, a subroutine call to the EEPROM Interrupt vector will take place.
-When the EEPROM Interrupt is serviced, the EEPROM Interrupt flag, DEF, will be automatically cleared.
-The EMI bit will also be automatically cleared to disable other interrupts.
+When the EEPROM Interrupt is serviced, the EMI bit will be automatically cleared to disable other interrupts.
+However, only the